Epicodus-Curriculum/intro-full-stack/2b_css_styling_text.md

 ## Styling Text in `my-first-webpage` with CSS
 ---

-For this exploration of CSS, let’s return to the `favorite-things.html` file within our `my-first-webpage` project folder.
+For this exploration of CSS, let's return to the `favorite-things.html` file within our `my-first-webpage` project folder.

 ### Adding Inline Styles